sidart/bizdom/_posts/2021-06-15-the-iconic-indian-dark-rum.md

 ---

 ## Mohan's
-Mohan's are Mohyals, a Brahmin sect from Punjab with a martial past, like Bali, and Dutt.
-Narendra Nath Mohan’s story is also similar to another brahmin (of South), as both of them got hold of 2 famous Alcoholic business when British firms were leaving India post-1947.
+Mohan's (name is derived from another name for Krishna, meaning infatuating or charming) are Mohyals, a Brahmin sect from Punjab with a martial past, like Bali, and Dutt.
+Narendra Nath Mohan’s story is also similar to another Brahmin (of South), as both of them got hold of Two famous Alcoholic business when British firms were leaving India post-1947.

 While, Vittal Mallya bought United Breweries in 1947, after 2 years NN Mohan, bought a company where he once used to work: Dyer Meakin Breweries.
 Traceable to Edward Dyer, father of the notorious Brigadier-General Reginald Dyer—the man behind the Jallianwala Bagh.